 In addition to his tattoo and airbrush work, Kirk is also a published illustrator, having created artwork for magazine covers, album covers, and books.
 His professional experience includes work in the tattoo, embroidery, and silk screen industries, resulting in the ability to paint, draw, and tattoo almost anything.
 Several years in the healthcare industry also reinforced the absolute necessity for a sterile tattoo environment.
 Although the tattoo machine and airbrush are his “weapons of choice,” Kirk also excels in portraiture and logo design.
 Kirk’s other hobbies include model and diorama building, landscaping, chainsaw carving, and woodworking.
-His current passion is building and flying FPV RC drones and planes; and 3d printing weird stuff to make obscure movie references for decorating the shop.
+His current passions are building and flying FPV RC drones and planes; and 3d printing weird stuff to make obscure movie references for decorating the shop.
 (If you know, you know.)

 Artist Profile: Gretchen Peterson